Iran attacks: Twin assaults on parliament and shrine rock Tehran

 By choosing the burial site of Iran's revered revolutionary leader, and the national legislative forum, the attackers picked highly symbolic targets.

-The attack shocked Tehran: Until now, Iran has largely escaped the regular assaults launched against other participants in neighboring Syria's civil war.
+The attack shocked Tehran: Until now, Iran has largely escaped the regular assaults launched against other participants in Syria's civil war.
 In a region plagued by sectarian violence, residents of the Iranian capital have lived in a peaceful oasis.

 The violence unfolded at about 10 a.m. local time (2 a.m.
 ET) when gunmen apparently dressed as women stormed the main gate of the parliament building in central Tehran and opened fire, Iran's Deputy Interior Minister Mohammad Hossein Zolfaghari told state television.